 It turns out that there are a lot of pasta toss recipes out there (2.4 million according to google), but most of the ones that returned on the first page were very heavy dishes.

 When I do a pasta toss, I usually like it to be on the lighter side.
-I like to use flavorful veggies, nuts, maybe a bit of cheese, and good olive oil, which is exactly what this version has.
+I like to use flavorful veggies, nuts, maybe a bit of cheese, and good olive oil, which is exactly what this Kale Pasta has.

 Maybe most importantly though, a good pasta toss should take less than 30 minutes to prepare, in my opinion.
-It’s a dish that can be made almost on a whim, but it really filling and somewhat healthy.
+Kale Pasta is a dish that can be made almost on a whim, but it really filling and somewhat healthy.